 Congratulations!
 You are now on the waiting list, please check your inbox for our confirmation email!

-Yew Berry Herringbone - Yorkshire Tweed is a gorgeous all wool tweed.
+Tawny Night Herringbone - Yorkshire Tweed is a gorgeous all wool tweed.
 Manufactured in Huddersfield undergoing the same processes as our exclusive Heart of Huddersfield range.
-This fabric is not one of Fabworks' own exclusive designs.

-An excellent autumnal toned fabric.
-This fabulous herringbone Yorkshire tweed is just stunning.
-Yew Berry - Herringbone is a closely woven woollen fabric.
-It has a versatile medium weight and a traditional rustic wool feel that boasts a stable handle that drapes reassuringly with the promise of cosy warmth.
-It’s the perfect fabric for a plethora of sewing room projects - it will always do as it’s told.
+An excellent alternative to black this serious herringbone Yorkshire tweed is just stunning.
+Tawny Night is a closely woven woollen fabric and has a versatile medium weight and a traditional rustic wool feel that boasts a stable handle that drapes reassuringly with the promise of cosy warmth.
+It’s the perfect fabric for a plethora of sewing room projects and will always do as it’s told.
 Wool of this kind is easy to sew and will stand the test of time.

-Dressmakers, Reenactors, Costumiers, Interior Designers and Craftspeople and all lovers of textiles will find a plethora of uses for this first-rate herringbone, taking you through A/W and perfectly into spring.
+Dressmakers, Reenactors, Costumiers, Interior Designers, Craftspeople and all lovers of textiles will find a plethora of uses for this first-rate herringbone, taking you through A/W and perfectly into spring.

-Dressmakers; Yew Berry is perfect for fashioning classic outerwear and hard-wearing separates.
-Start with simple and stylish pencil skirts, A-line skirts and waistcoats, choose a complementary quality lining and you’ll have garments that will soon become perennial favourites.
+Dressmakers; Tawny Night is perfect for fashioning classic outerwear and hard-wearing separates.
+Start with simple and stylish pencil skirts, A-line skirts and waistcoats - choose a complementary quality lining and you’ll have garments that will soon become perennial favourites.
 Shift dresses and pinafore dresses are super comfy and make classic key pieces.
 When your sewing skills are more established, try classic jackets, coats and capes.
-Add multi toned, horn type buttons to your makes, picking out the tones of brown for an individual style.
+Add multi toned, horn-type buttons to your makes picking out the tones of brown for an individual style.

-Reenactors and Costumiers; The rich natural, jewel tones in this fabric are ideal for a range of historical garments from capes and tunics to trousers and over dresses.
+Reenactors and Costumiers; The dark natural tones in this fabric are ideal for a range of historical garments from capes and tunics to trousers and over dresses.

 Interior Designers; use this hard-wearing wool herringbone to create a range of coordinating soft furnishings such as cushions, throws, blinds and curtains for a truly harmonious styling in the home.